drygnet/ngFirebaseAll/README.md

 1. install global dependencies `npm i -g firebase-tools @angular/cli@next`

-2. click `Use this template` here in github and select your project name
+2. click `Use this template` here on github and select your project name
 (if you use clone you have to do additional work, and you don´t want that)

 4. `git clone {your-new-repo}`